EduardoVeri/Assembler-Mips/project/README.md

 # Reduced-Functionality MIPS Processor Operating System

 This is a simplified operating system designed for a MIPS processor with reduced functionality.
+The MIPS processor used here was created by me as part of a university project for the course "Computer Architecture and Organization Lab" at UNIFESP.
+The Operational System was created by me as part of a university project for the course "Operating Systems Lab" at UNIFESP.

 The operating system provides a command prompt that allows the user to choose between two options:

 1. Execute a program in reduced MIPS Assembly.
 2. Execute multiple programs with preemption.